Llisha-Bleu/School_District_Analysis/README.md

 >1.
 The district and school summary DataFrames were reassessed.
 Changes made reflected a reduction between `1%` and `1.08%`
 >2.
 The High-Low performing schools outcome was recalculated.
 This resulted in Thomas High moving to number `8th` on the list in regards to performance.
 >3.
 Score by grade, school spending, school size and school type were recalculated.
 Here a significant reduction was spotted and can be anywhere between `6%` and `7%`.
 >4.
 No scores were submitted for Thomas High ninth (9th) grade.
+All other grades remained unchanged.